Last updated: May 21st, 2025

 “I tell you, we are here on Earth to fart around, and don’t let anybody tell you different.”

-― Also Kurt Vonnegut, A Man Without a Country
+― Kurt Vonnegut again, A Man Without a Country

 What’s with the background image for this site?